pelkmanslab/iBRAIN_BRUTUS/README.txt

 ===

 DEP stands for `DEPloyed code`.
-It is a repository for deployed code developed and maintained by members of Lucas Pelkmans lab http://www.pelkmanslab.org
+It is a repository for deployed code developed and maintained by members of Lucas Pelkmans' lab http://www.pelkmanslab.org

 Repository is designed to host only very well tested, stable and reliable code that is deployed on HPC sites like Brutus Cluster, etc.